sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 			Dialogic.start("kobob_saved_bad")
 ```

-Then the ending of the game uses signals from dialogic again which will emit diffrent signals depending on which cutscence was player 'kobob_saved_good' or 'kobob_saved_
+Then the ending of the game uses signals from dialogic again which will emit different signals depending on which cutscene was player 'kobob_saved_good' or 'kobob_saved_
 bad'.

 ```